beckitrue/container-app-workshop/lesson_2/README.md

 ## Remember our bind mounts

 Remember that we are using bind mounts for the configuration and content files.
-Update the IP address in the `default.conf` file and the `index.html` file to match the IP address of your `simple-web` server.
+Let's create the directories on our computer and copy the files to them.
+We will update the IP address in the `default.conf` file and the `index.html` file to match the IP address of your `simple-web` server in a later step.

 - create the `/var/nginx/conf/` directory on your host
 - copy the `default.conf` file from the `nginx` directory to `/var/nginx/conf/`